Class 2 2025 - 2026

 English

 All children are grouped for Phonics and for Guided Reading.
-Class 2 children were assessed just before the summer break by Mrs Parker (our Phonics Leader), with some children moving reading colour bands as a result of this.
+Class 2 children were assessed in Early February by Mrs Kent (our English Leader), with some children moving reading colour bands as a result of this.

 What can I do to support my child at home?